 It was not the first time Greenman had been pulled over while on his Segway.
 The district court also dismissed DWI charges in a 2010 case against him.

 He was intoxicated again while driving the device March 16, according to court records.
 Prosecutors charged him after that incident with first-degree driving while impaired.
 That case is scheduled for a hearing Feb.
 20. Greenman waived his speedy trial rights pending the Court of Appeals decision.
-His attorney in that case did not immediately return a call seeking comment.

 In making its Tuesday ruling, the Court of Appeals relied on a previous decision that involved James Anthony Brown, an intoxicated disabled man driving his motorized scooter on a Grand Rapids sidewalk in July 2009.